aaudric/Alzheimer-s-Disease-Predictions/README.md

 This project focuses on predicting Alzheimer's Disease using various machine learning and deep learning models.
 The dataset used in this project is obtained from `alzheimers_disease_data.csv`.

 ## Importing Libraries
-- pandas
+- Pandas
-- numpy
+- NumPy
-- matplotlib
+- Matplotlib
-- seaborn
+- Seaborn
-- scikit-learn
+- Scikit-Learn
-- keras
+- Keras
-- xgboost
+- XGBoost

 ## Data
 The dataset is loaded from a CSV file named `alzheimers_disease_data.csv` from [kaggle](https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset/data).